Monday, June 10, 2024

 The Ultimate Reality is the whole Universe as the ground or substratum of all mundane manifestation, of all divided entities.
 It is the only true individual on which all else depends.
 It is the conditio sine qua non, if you will.
 Its easy and natural to combine, conflate, all that is into one reality completely empty whatsoever.
 All the divisions of the Universe as a whole are of dependent origination no different, in principle, than the snake in the rope.
 There is only one thing here and it is that on which all "things" depend for their borrowed existence.

-Venkata Ramanan, citing Nagarjuna, writes that when the Bodhisattva attains Buddhahood "light emerges from the top of his head."
+Venkata Ramanan, citing Nagarjuna, writes that when the bodhisattva attains Buddhahood "light emerges from the top of his head."
 Interesting, I think, to compare that to the Christian Pentecost.

 The disciples went into the "upper room", which I think is a metaphor for meditation where one focuses consciousness in the region of the top of the head.
 There "appeared to them tongues as of fire, which parted and came to rest on each one of them.
 And they were all filled with the Holy Spirit..."